Tonewoods

 • Stiffness-to-weight Ratio: 26.26

-Adirondack (or Red) Spruce is another North American softwood renowned for its very high stiffness (or strength) to weight ratio.
+Red (or Adirondack) Spruce is another North American softwood renowned for its very high stiffness (or strength) to weight ratio.
 This tree is native to the northeastern Atlantic coast of North America in forests ranging from western North Carolina to Nova Scotia.
 Much smaller than Sitka, Red Spruce trees range in height from 60 to 100 feet, though some notable exceptions have been measured with heights exceeding 150 ft.
 Red Spruce does well in higher elevations, and can be found in the Appalachian mountain range as well as the Adirondacks.
 The wood is typically creamy-white in appearance and straight-grained.
+There is an expectation that a soundboard made from Red Spruce will be punchier (faster response and a bit louder) than other Spruces, but I have encountered many notable exceptions.
+Regardless, it can be great wood for soundboards.

 • Classification: North American Softwood